 "There is no period so remote as the recent past."

 Utilising this sense of intangibility, we have explored the last 20 years through the lens of pop culture moments and domestic ritual; shared memories which both mark and disrupt our sense of time.
 The universal domestic banality that pervades much of our daily life also consumes much of our recent memories.
 These memories exist merged within a compressed liminal space between the past and the present.

 Central Bankside, RCSSD, 2018

 "You Call Him From The Shop About The Bread" was the first fully devised show I have been a part of.
-The process taught me a lot about my feelings regarding theatre-making and devising, and it was surprising to see the myriad of ways in which we worked together as a company to try and create new work.
+The process taught me a lot about my feelings regarding theatre-making and it was surprising to see the myriad of ways in which we worked together as a company to try and create new work.
 I discovered that collaborating in a devising context is demanding and arduous, and is completely unlike collaborating in a theatrical context where the roles have been pre-determined.
 We chose not to work within the traditional theatre hierarchy, as a non-hierarchical structure of work creates situations that allow for a greater depth of self-discovery.
 For that, I am grateful to this experience, and the material created in this show may inspire some of my future work.

 The intention of Risk Lab is to bring a different risk-taking artist from anywhere in the world to join Ada in the performance.

-I helped Ada with her process up until June 2018 and she took the piece forward, with a performance in October 2018 at the Camden People's Theatre in London.
+I helped Ada with her creative process up until June 2018 and she took the piece forward, with a performance in October 2018 at the Camden People's Theatre in London.